ArkCase/arkcase-ce/README.md

 3. Examine the file `centos7.json`.
 This file sets the new VM to have 8G RAM (do not lessen this value, but you can make it higher if you want) and 128G disk space (again, you can choose  higher value, but do not choose a lower one).

-4. Examine the file `http/ks.cfg`.
-This file configures the new VM to have a static IP address of `192.168.56.15`, with a gateway of `192.168.56.1`.
-To verify this will work on your host desktop, run this command on your host:

-   `VBoxManage list hostonlyifs | grep "IPAddress"`  (for Linux or MacOS) `VBoxManage list hostonlyifs | findstr "IPAddress"`  (for Windows)

-If you see `192.168.56.1` in the output, the default settings shown above will work fine for you.
-If you don't see any output at all, then use the VirtualBox user interface to create a new hostonly network, and then run the above command again.
-If you see one or more IP addresses, but do not see `192.168.56.1`, then choose one of them, and update `http/ks.cfg` and replace `192.168.56.1` with the selected address, and replace `192.168.56.15` with a valid IP address from your selected hostonly network; also, replace all other occurrences within this entire repository of `192.168.56.1` and `192.168.56.15` with these same values.
-(This means: search for all files containing the strings `192.168.56.1` or `192.156.56.15`, and edit those files to replace these strings with your new IP addresses).

-5. Run the command `/path/to/packer build centos7.json` (being careful replace `/path/to` with the actual path to your `packer` installation, from step 1 above).
+4. Run the command `/path/to/packer build centos7.json` (being careful replace `/path/to` with the actual path to your `packer` installation, from step 1 above).
 After some time it should create a Vagrant box image based on the minimal CentOS 7.5 distribution.

 # Start and Provision the ArkCase CE Vagrant VM